cesarofuchi/k8s-modern-data-stack/infra/terraform/readme.md

 MinIO is an open-source, distributed object storage software designed to be scalable, high-performance, and highly available.
 It is capable of storing and retrieving large volumes of unstructured data such as images, videos, documents, and other file types.
 MinIO implements the Amazon Web Services (AWS) S3 object storage protocol, making it compatible with many tools and applications that use this protocol.

+1- change the minio-operator.yaml
+- repo <your git> and verify the path for the yaml
+- destination:name<your cluster name>
 ```bash
 kubectl apply -f app-manifests/deepstorage/minio-operator.yaml
 ```